somedatapacket/docs.humio.com/content/widgets/_index.md

 weight: 590
 ---

-Widgets are the UI elements that visualize query results.
-E.g. you can show results as a table or time chart.
+Widgets are the UI elements that make up dashboard.
+The most common widget is one that visualizes search results using e.g. charts, list and tables.

+[Note Widgets]({{< ref "note-widget.md" >}}) can contain usage descriptions, user guides and dynamic links to other systems.

 This section introduces each widget and give examples of queries that could be used along with them.